Dr. Seuss on the Loose: Subsequent releases

-In October 2003, it was released on DVD by Universal Studios Home Entertainment/Universal Studios Family Productions, paired with Halloween is Grinch Night.
+The special was originally released as a VHS on the CBS/Fox Video label's Playhouse Video imprint in 1989.
+It was later released as part of the Dr. Seuss Sing-Along Classics release from 20th Century Fox Home Entertainment with CBS Video and Fox Kids Video in the mid-1990s.
+It was also re-released on VHS in 2000 and 2001 by Paramount Home Video and Universal Studios Home Video respectively.
+Universal would later re-release the special on October 7, 2003 on DVD, as well as its final issue in the VHS format, both paired with Halloween is Grinch Night.
 In June 2012, Warner Home Video remastered and re-released the special on a special deluxe edition Blu-ray and DVD.
-In March 2021, the special was released on digital retailer sites under the title Dr. Seuss's Green Eggs and Ham and Other Treats, with Pontoffel Pock, Where Are You? and The Butter Battle Book also included as extras (which were remastered in high definition exclusively for this release).
+In March 2021, the special was released on digital retailer sites under the title Dr. Seuss's Green Eggs and Ham and Other Treats, this time paired with Pontoffel Pock, Where Are You? and The Butter Battle Book also included as extras (which were remastered in high definition exclusively for this release).